Hard water or soft water?

 You will not know if the water is soft or hard by just looking at it.
-It has to be tested.
-In your home, there are some signs that can help you guess if your water is hard or soft.
+It has to go through a test.
+In your home, here is how to tell if your water is hard or soft.

 Here are a few:

-Hard water does not easily lather with soap.
+- Hard water does not lather with soap.

-If the hard water has ferrous irons (oxidized to the ferrous form) it may leave some reddish-brown stains on your clothing after laundry, or on the bathroom enamel surfaces.
+- If the hard water has ferrous irons (oxidized to the ferrous form), it may leave some reddish-brown stains on your clothing after laundry or the bathroom enamel surfaces.

 Can hard water be softened?

 Hard water can be temporal or permanent.
 Temporal hard water is caused by calcium bicarbonate.
-This hardness can be removed by just boiling the water, as this converts the carbonate to insoluble carbonate (This leaves a precipitate and can clog your boiler).
+This hardness can be removed by just boiling the water, as this converts the carbonate to insoluble carbonate (This can leave a precipitate that can clog your boiler).
 Permanent hardness is usually caused by other salts.

 Permanent hard water can be made soft by adding sodium carbonate (also called washing soda) to it.
-This will soften both temporal and permanent hardness.
+It will soften both temporal and permanent hardness.
 In this chemical reaction, the calcium and magnesium ions react with sodium to form a precipitate.
-This also leaves limescale behind and can clog your pipes.
-This is not the best idea for softening water in your home.
+That also leaves limescale behind and can clog your pipes.
+It is not the best idea for softening water in your home.